VPS Privacy Protection Guide 2026: Data Security & Storage Management

 Disk encryption: protecting data at rest

-Disk encryption ensures that even if someone obtains the physical storage media, the data is unreadable without the key.
-The standard tool on Linux is LUKS (Linux Unified Key Setup).
+Disk encryption makes sure that even if someone gets their hands on the actual storage drives, the data is unreadable without the key.
+On Linux the standard tool for this is LUKS.

 To encrypt a new data partition: